A Business-Friendly Approach Promotes Innovation and Growth in Ohio

 - No tax on products sold outside of Ohio

-- No tax on machinery and equipment investments
+- No state tax on machinery and equipment investments

-- Only one state business tax – the Commercial Activity Tax (0.26%)
+- Only one state business tax – the Commercial Activity Tax (0.26 percent)

 Ohio’s economy consists of thriving industries that reflect the Midwest’s industrial leadership and continued innovation.
-JobsOhio executes strategies around Ohio’s biggest industries and industries showing growth: advanced manufacturing, aerospace and aviation, automotive, energy and chemicals, financial services, food and agribusiness, healthcare, information technology, and logistics and distribution.
+JobsOhio executes strategies around Ohio’s top industries: advanced manufacturing, aerospace and aviation, automotive, energy and chemicals, financial services, food and agribusiness, healthcare, information technology, and logistics and distribution.

 Foreign Direct Investment